nbeili/Metadata-extraction-from-German-scientific-papers/models/README.md

 Since the model is too large to be uploaded to GitHub directly, you will have to manually add it to this folder in order to use the model.
-Please follow the installation instructions.
+Please follow the installation instructions in [README.md](../README.md).